ArchKudo/lispy/README.md

 - Still need to debug some memory managment issues but somewhat complete
   - Like dumps core on passing wrong number of arguments to `def`
   - Reachable blocks are still present even after moving from readline to libedit

+### Commit 26

+- Turns out: >   - Like dumps core on passing wrong number of arguments to `def`
+  - Dumps core for every builtin
+- Fixed the above described bug by removing typo s/`sizeof(MAX_ERR)`/`MAX_ERR`
+- Fixed some error string formatting
+- Add modulo to list of symbols
+- Still a bit hazy how `LBuiltin`'s work as a whole..
+- Release lispy v0.0.7!